microsoft/implementation-patterns/pattern-datafactory-databricks/docs/adfsecurity.md

 - **Credentials Encryption**

-  Default encryption – Secure values like **credentials/ connection strings/ keys** in linked services are by **default encrypted** and cannot be seen in plain text.
-The **default encrypted** fields are pre-defined per connector.
-Default encrypted fields are stored either on the self-hosted IR machine (when using self-hosted IR in the linked service reference) or in ADF managed Cosmos DB storage in Azure (when using Azure IR)

-  Explicit encryption - Additionally, any property in Pipeline, Activity, Dataset and Linked Service JSON definition, can be **explicitly** marked as **secure string** to ensure ADF encrypts those fields as well.
+  **Default encryption** – Secure values like credentials/ connection strings/ keys in linked services are by default encrypted and cannot be seen in plain text.
+The default encrypted fields are pre-defined per connector.
+Default encrypted fields are stored either on the self-hosted IR machine (when using self-hosted IR in the linked service reference) or in ADF managed Cosmos DB storage in Azure (when using Azure IR); **Explicit encryption** - Additionally, any property in Pipeline, Activity, Dataset and Linked Service JSON definition, can be explicitly marked as secure string to ensure ADF encrypts those fields as well.
 Once you declare a field as secure string explicitly, you will not see them in plain text.
 Explicitly encrypted fields are always stored in ADF managed Cosmos DB storage

+  - **Store encrypted credentials in an Azure Data Factory managed store (in Cloud)**.
+Data Factory helps protect your data store credentials by encrypting them with certificates managed by Microsoft.
+These certificates are rotated every two years .
+The encrypted credentials are securely stored in an Azure Cosmos DB managed by Azure Data Factory.

+  - **Store credentials locally when using self-hosted IR (on-premise/ on self-hosted IR machine)**.
+If you want to encrypt and store credentials locally on the self-hosted integration runtime, follow the steps in [Encrypt credentials for on-premises data stores in Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/encrypt-credentials-self-hosted-integration-runtime).
+All connectors support this option.
+The self-hosted integration runtime uses Windows [DPAPI](https://msdn.microsoft.com/library/ms995355.aspx) to encrypt the sensitive data and credential information.
+Use the **New-AzDataFactoryV2LinkedServiceEncryptedCredential** cmdlet to encrypt linked service credentials and sensitive details in the linked service.
+You can then use the JSON returned to create a linked service by using the **Set-AzDataFactoryV2LinkedService** cmdlet.

+  - **Store credentials in Azure Key Vault**.
+You can also store the data store's credentials in [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
+Data Factory retrieves the credential during the execution of an activity.
+For more information, see [Store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault).